 No holiday meal is complete without cranberry sauce.
 It goes with everything from with turkey to salmon, tofu or steak.
 Its sweet and sour taste is addictive.
 And its beautiful color speaks of the season…

-Granted, it’s not an “ideal” food in the Mediterranean Diet since it contains quite a bit of sugar.
+Granted, it’s not an “ideal” food in the Mediterranean Diet since it contains quite a bit of added sugar (honey).
 But eaten in moderation, it’s perfectly acceptable in my book!

 I ran across a recipe from Emeril Lagasse years ago that inspired me, as it included Port wine.
 My French cuisine background taught me that cooking with alcohol improves everything… It infuses your dishes with subtle aromas that elevate any plain recipe to Michelin-star worthy material…